About Haakon Fossen

 Professor of geology, University of Bergen

-• Affiliated with the Department of Earth Science, University Museum of Bergen, and Center of Integrated Petroleum Research (CIPR), all part of the University of Bergen.
+• Affiliated with the Department of Earth Science and the University Museum of Bergen, bothl part of the University of Bergen.

 • Structural geologist